Federation Trail: Connections

 The western terminus of the trail is with its junction with the Werribee River Trail at Werribee where there is access to the Princes Freeway at this point.
-Near Hoppers Crossing it intersects with the upper section of the Skeleton Creek Trail.
+Near Hoppers Crossing, it intersects with the upper section of the Skeleton Creek Trail.
 The trail intersects the Western Ring Road Trail 3.7 km west of Millers Road.
-The eastern terminus of the trail is at Millers Road in Brooklyn, near Altona North.

-The Hobsons Bay Coastal Trail can be accessed by relatively quiet back streets: At the east end of the trail, cross Fogarty Avenue to the shared path that accesses Mill Avenue and Benbow Street.
-Go north on Wembley Avenue to Freame Street.
-Take Drew Street to Austin Crescent East via the Stony Creek footbridge and then Anderson Street and Schild Street to the Bay Trail at Hyde Street.
-Be cautious on Anderson Street between Williamstown Road and Schild Street.
+It then crosses Millers Road at Brooklyn and then goes in parallel north of the West Gate Freeway and joins Fogarty Avenue in Yarraville, which meets with the Stony Creek trail.
+The eastern terminus of the trail is at Hyde Street in Yarraville, near Spotswood where it connects with the Hobsons Bay Coastal Trail.

 Another option of riding into the Melbourne City Centre is to leave the Federation Trail at Geelong Road and ride along the service lanes (and a pedestrian subway under the railway) to connect with one of the numerous paths or streets which go east-west through the Footscray area.